Bloom Filters & HyperLogLog

 Cassandra SSTable negative lookups (the most important FAANG example)

+This is the primary use of Bloom filters in LSM trees.
 Each SSTable in Cassandra (and RocksDB) has an associated Bloom filter.
 When a read arrives for a key:

 1. Check the Bloom filter for this SSTable